Swivelgames/google-home-address-book/README.md

 ...
 ```

-##### 1.3) Update Your Actions on Google Project
+#### 1.3) Update Your Actions on Google Project
-With your updated `gactions.json` file, in the command below, change `MY_GACTIONS_PROJECT_ID` to the ID of the project in your Actions on Google console and then execute:
+In a **third** terminal window, with your updated `gactions.json` file, in the command below, change `MY_GACTIONS_PROJECT_ID` to the ID of the project in your Actions on Google console and then execute:
 ```bash
 $ gactions test --action_package gactions.json --project MY_GACTIONS_PROJECT_ID
 ```

+### 2) Testing

+Head over to the [Actions on Google Console](https://console.actions.google.com/) and go to the Simulator.
+Say "talk to my test app", and then shoot it commands based on the ones below, or the ones you've created yourself!

 ## Entry Fields